UMMS-Biocore/dolphin/docs/debrowser/quickstart.rst

 .. image:: debrowser_pics/pca.png
 	:align: center

+Each additional plot also has options to adjust the plot height and width, as well as a download button for a pdf output located above each plot.

 In addition to these exciting additional plots, you also have access to the data generated within table form.

 The data generated is also sorted based on the following datasets: